Armok628/mogue3/README.md

 Ideas:

+* Loot tables for areas
+* Add-on enabled spells
+* Creature AI for picking up and using items
+* Effects system for entities (e.g. poison) and tiles (e.g. fire)
+* Better question-mark key functionality (tile descriptions?)
+* Randomized items and creatures
 * More creatures and items
+* Biomes by temperature (longitude and altitude)
 * Player building (but for what purpose?)
-* Better question-mark key functionality (tile descriptions?)
-* Biomes by temperature (longitude and altitude)
-* Easier creature definitions
-* More randomized items and creatures
-* Effects system (poison, etc.)
-* Environmental effects (fire, etc.)